 The product properties of cable glands with and without lead are also comparable.
 Both the internal LAPP laboratory and external testing institutes have confirmed that:

-• mechanical properties,
+- mechanical properties,

-• corrosion resistance and
+- corrosion resistance and

-• EMC properties are comparable.
+- EMC properties are comparable.

 Both variants of the LAPP cable glands are also dust-tight in accordance with IP 68 and protected against continuous submersion up to a maximum of 10 bar and 100 metres of water depth for a maximum of 30 minutes.

-What application areas and environments are there?
+What are the areas of application and in which environments are they used?

 Our lead-free cable glands are a good choice whenever the RoHS Directive and the REACH Regulation for lead are relevant for your machinery or systems.